 - Your feet must be inside of your opponent’s feet.
 That is, ō-goshi works best when your stance is narrower than your opponent’s.

 - Your butt needs to be outside your opponent’s butt.
 Again, shift your hips in a Shakira-like motion towards the opponent’s extended arm.

-- Nage (Throw): Simultaneously perform the motions listed below.
-When combined, they will be like a groin punch, and the opponent will roll over your hip, landing directly in front you in a side breakfall.
-Maintain your grip on the opponent’s wrist, as this is a setup for a shovel pin, arm bar, stomp kick, or other technique, depending on what the situation calls for.
+- Nage (Throw): Simultaneously perform the motions in the list below.
+The opponent will roll over your hip, landing directly in front of you in a side breakfall.
+Maintain your grip on the opponent’s wrist, as this sets up a shovel pin, arm bar, stomp kick, or other technique, depending on what the situation calls for.

 - Straighten your legs to lift the opponent slightly.

 - Pull the hand grabbing the opponent’s wrist your grabbing hand to its hip,

 - Push the hand holding the opponent’s hip forward.